Move button not working below fonds-level in 1.3 trunk

 [g] New owner: David Juhasz

-#6 Updated by Jessica Bushey almost 8 years ago
+#6 Updated by Jessica Bushey over 8 years ago

 - Status changed from QA/Review to Feedback